ExposedCat/Satanic.JS/readme.md

+# Satanic.JS [DEPRECATED]
 # Getting started

-Satanic.JS is a Node.JS module, that provides convenient functions, that make coding easier and Telegraf wrapper
+Satanic.JS is a Node.JS module, that provides Telegraf.JS wrapper and convenient functions, that make coding easier

 P.S.
 There will be no conflicts with native methods in new methods of global classes - if one of them already exists, it will not be replaced by a new one